neo4j-contrib/py2neo/book/index.rst

 **********************
-The Py2neo v3 Handbook
+The Py2neo v4 Handbook
 **********************

 **Py2neo** is a client library and toolkit for working with Neo4j_ from within Python_ applications and from the command line.
-The core library has no external dependencies and has been carefully designed to be easy and intuitive to use.
+The library wraps the official driver adding support for HTTP, a higher level API, an OGM, admin tools, an interactive console, a Cypher lexer for Pygments and many other bells and whistles.
+Unlike previous releases, Py2neo v4 no longer requires HTTP and can work entirely through Bolt.

-.. note:: Documentation for the 2.0 series is available `here <http://py2neo.org/2.0>`_.
+.. note:: Documentation for Py2neo v3 is available `here <http://py2neo.org/v3>`_.

 Installation